 The sudden movements on faults that produce earthquakes are recorded by seismometers, but we know that all the plates on the surface of the Earth are in constant motion.
 Over the past ten or fifteen years, global positioning system satellite data has become an invaluable tool for measuring plate motion and strain accumulation across faults.
 This data is gathered by installing geodetic markers in the ground.
 Scientists then use GPS receivers at the sites of the markers to find out their exact locations from satellites.
 Over time, the position of the markers shift as the plate they are affixed to moves.
 The markers also move relative to each other; for example, markers on opposite sides of a fault may move closer together or further apart or be offset laterally as the years go by.
 This motion can be used to infer the strain rate in the crust.
 After several years of repeated measurements, the motion of the markers over the measurement time period is assessed.
 At active plate boundaries, such as along the San Andreas Fault on the West Coast of the United States, geodetic surveys have been used in concert with detailed records of seismicity to estimate stress buildup on faults and to predict seismic hazard.
 For example, a suite of geodetic markers may be placed around a fault of interest.
 After many measurements, the motion of the markers relative to each other can confirm the sense of motion on the fault, how fast the plates on either side of the fault are moving, and whether the fault itself is creeping or locked.

-The Plate Boundary Observatory is a geodetic observatory designed to study the three-dimensional strain field resulting from deformation across the active boundary zone between the Pacific and North American plates in the western United States.
-The observatory consists of arrays of Global Positioning System (GPS) receivers and Strainmeters (see map below for the locations of currently installed PBO instruments) which will be used to deduce the strain field on timescales of days to decades and geologic and paleoseismic investigations to examine the strain field over longer time scales.
+The Plate Boundary Observatory was a geodetic observatory designed to study the three-dimensional strain field resulting from deformation across the active boundary zone between the Pacific and North American plates in the western United States.
+The observatory consisted of arrays of Global Positioning System (GPS) receivers and Strainmeters (see map below for the locations of currently installed PBO instruments) which were be used to deduce the strain field on timescales of days to decades and geologic and paleoseismic investigations to examine the strain field over longer time scales.

 What does GPS time series data look like?